-Moonlit Sanctuary has constructed a breeding facility capable of holding up to 20 pairs of birds with the support of Zoos Victoria and the Aviculture Society of Australia.
-Since 2014, we have bred over 140 birds of which more than 40 have been released into the wild.
+Moonlit Sanctuary is dedicated to the recovery of OBPs.
+In 2016 we constructed a breeding facility capable of holding up to 20 pairs with the support of Zoos Victoria and The Avicultural Society of Australia.
+Since 2014, we have bred over 230 OBPs and provided over 140 OBPs for release on Tasmania and the mainland.

 The Sanctuary is situated right next to Western Port Bay, which supports wild OBP wintering habitat with large areas of saltmarsh vegetation.
 Within Western Port Bay OBPs have been recorded on the northern shoreline and on French and Philip Island.
 In 2020 and 2021 Moonlit Sanctuary released captive-bred OBPs in Western Port Bay as part of the OBP Mainland Release Trial (delivered by DELWP, Zoos Victoria and Moonlit Sanctuary).
 In 2021 a wild-bred natural migrant OBP was observed foraging on saltmarsh right alongside three of the released birds.
 This was a very exciting observation because the last time an OBP was seen in the area was in 1984.
 It is therefore a significant event for the conservation of the species for a wild bird to have reoccupied this part of their distribution.

 In addition to captive breeding and release, Moonlit Sanctuary has a “ranching” aviary capable of holding up to 40 wild OBPs.
 Each year a proportion of the wild OBP population doesn’t survive the winter migration period, so when required the ranching facility holds genetically-valuable wild birds over this time to increase their annual survival.
 They are then released back into the wild in the breeding grounds the following spring to boost the population of OBPs that have naturally migrated back to the breeding grounds and increase wild reproductive output.